SvitlanaLynne/Flowers-OnlineShop/README.md

 The primary goal of the "Flowers" project was to enhance my Frontend coding skills.
 I also gained a valuable practice in testing, environment setup, including Estlint and Prettier, and version control.

-Here are some screenshots of the Flower shop!
+Here are some screenshots of the Flower shop.

 ## Homepage with the logo, table of products, filters, row number selection, sortable Id and clickable titles